monster119120/my_ncnn/README.md

 Our modified ncnn framework can be compiled with original ncnn tutorial.

-Please reference READEME_ncnn.md for more instructions of how to build the whole project.
+Please reference READEME_ncnn.txt for more instructions of how to build the whole project.

 Modified code mostly in examples/ directory.
 Please download pre-trained model from ncnn official repo.